Why some Republicans see Carlson’s departure as a good thing

 “Here’s the amazing thing, some Republicans in the Senate are working with Democrats to get this bill passed before Christmas.
 They don’t have to do that,” he said in December, arguing that GOP senators could have insisted on a spending freeze until after Republicans took control of the House in January.

-“What is going here.
+“What is going on here?
 It seems like a great betrayal,” he said.

 Cornyn said most Republican senators disagreed with Carlson’s skeptical view of U.S. support for Ukraine, which has cost taxpayers tens of billions of dollars.